s-damian/rust-solana-wallet/docs/Commands.md

 cargo run -- generate_seed
 ```

+> PS: In this example we did not use a passphrase

-Example of result (without passphrase):
+Example of result:

 ```bash
 BIP39 Mnemonic (random phrase): owner cherry you seek bless holiday humble rare orchard tennis cycle solid